 The textual rule was important in the early days of the web because people did not have much experience with network programming, and having the ability to directly see the data was obviously useful.
 The tooling is much better now, so the value in being able to read the raw streams is much lower.
 It also came with some downsides: People were tempted to construct JSON text by hand which was often problematic, and the text encoding is slightly inefficient.

 The Subset of JavaScript rule (which gave JSON its name) was expedient because it allowed the JavaScript parser to act as the first JSON parser.
-Now that JavaScript is being phased out, an association with it is no longer desirable.
+A close association with JavaScript is no longer desirable.

 The minimal rule is still vitally important.